robertnavca/blog-roberto/content/post/jupytercopia/index.md

 ---
-title: Display Jupyter Notebooks with Academic
+title: Prueba sobre jupyter interno
 subtitle: Learn how to blog in Academic using Jupyter notebooks
 summary: Learn how to blog in Academic using Jupyter notebooks
 authors: